 About 91% of people who intend to know more about a product or service read online reviews, and 84% trust reviews as recommendations.
 Positive reviews can really help to speed up the growth of your business, but getting people to do it is the hard part.

 In order to get reviews, the best thing you can do is to provide your customers with real value and ask them to leave a review of your product or service.

 8. Low Quality Content

 Low quality and thin content has a big impact on your local Google rankings.
-As a search engine, Google wants to give its users with web pages with the highest capability to answer searchers’ questions.
-Google assumes that web pages with longer content can provide more information than pages with fewer content.
-With that said, you must review your key web pages to make sure they have more than 500 words, or long enough to convey relevant information.
+As a search engine, Google wants to give its users results with the best ability to answer searchers’ questions.
+Google assumes that web pages with more content can provide more information than pages with less content.
+With that said, you must review your key web pages to make sure they have more than 500 words.

 9. Absence of Quality, Relevant Links